PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 <span class="images">![AArch32 secure boot process](assets/LAS16-402_slide_16.png)<span>Linaro Connect 2016 Presentation LAS16-402 [slide 16][linaro-connect-las16-402-slides] showing the AArch32 secure boot process.</span></span>

-The image above shows the Cortex-v7A AArch32 generic secure boot process, which is the starting point for discussing secure boot on the WaRP7.
+The image above shows the Cortex-v7A AArch32 generic secure boot process, which is the starting point for discussing secure boot on the PICO-PI with IMX7D.

 The diagram is divided into four columns, corresponding to the memory type and physical location from which the boot code runs: